particuleio/teks/README.md

 * AWS VPC if needed based on [`terraform-aws-vpc`](https://github.com/terraform-aws-modules/terraform-aws-vpc)
 * EKS cluster base on [`terraform-aws-eks`](https://github.com/terraform-aws-modules/terraform-aws-eks)
 * Kubernetes addons based on [`terraform-kubernetes-addons`](https://github.com/particuleio/terraform-kubernetes-addons): provides various addons that are often used on Kubernetes and specifically on EKS.
-* Kubernetes namespaces quota management based on [`terraform-kubernetes-namespaces`](https://github.com/particuleio/terraform-kubernetes-addons): allows administrator to manage namespaces and quotas from a centralized configuration with Terraform.

 Everything is tied together with Terragrunt and allows you to deploy a multi cluster architecture in a matter of minutes (ok maybe an hour) and different AWS